 Spinal cord injury can occur at any time to any individual.
 Acute spinal cord injury is an unexpected event that can result from a fall or a car accident, no matter how minor.
-The pain and suffering from this often persists for the lifetime of the person who acquires it.
+The pain and suffering from this often persist for the lifetime of the person who acquires it.
 Significant spinal cord injuries may result in a herniated disc or even paralysis.

 Once an injury to the cord has occurred, there are certain steps that need to be taken in relation to the rehabilitation of the person.
 This rehabilitation will enable the SCI person to return to the environment of social and vocational functioning as best as can be managed.